MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 Dual Lasers are great, but may eventually need to be replaced with more slot-efficient weapons.

-This ship has a strong start, but must manage drone parts carefully.
 At each fight, consider whether to use your beam drone, hacking, both&thinsp;&mdash;&thinsp;or neither!
 Remember that preventing a damage cascade is more important than hoarding resources, and this is especially relevant while you only have 1 shield.
+It's mostly best to use two drones early on, just look for opportunities where you can safely economise.

+Choose your hacking targets carefully in the early game.
+Hacking weapons is tempting, as it lets you fire first; but this only gives you one (targeted) damage against enemy weapons and only if both shots hit.
+Hacking shields is often better, as it gives you two shots against enemy weapons and may also let the beam drone hit twice; it also gives you a way to do damage even if your weapons are taken out.
+On the other hand, hacking weapons is great when you can de-synchronise them (e.g. Basic Laser and Mini Beam).

 Try crew kills when safe: hack O2 then immediately destroy it.
 Hacking often lets you farm crew skill early, by de-synchronising enemy weapons.
 For example, Heavy Laser + Basic Laser is completely harmless once hacked.